• Skip to primary navigation

 In general, a Windows computer is known to come up with “File in Use” or “File is Locked for Editing” error, if any User tries to delete a Shared File that is being used by another User.

-As you will agree, this feature in Windows operating system is useful, as it has been specifically designed to protect Shared Files from being mistakenly deleted.
+This feature in Windows operating is useful, as it has been specifically designed to prevent the possibility of a shared File/Folder on the network being mistakenly deleted.

-However, it is not uncommon to find Windows preventing a File/Folder from being deleted, even if the File/Folder was created by a User having full rights or permission to View, Edit and Delete Files.
+However, it is not uncommon to find Windows preventing a File/Folder from being deleted, even if the File/Folder is not actually being shared or a User with permission to View, Edit and Delete a Shared File is trying to Delete the File.

 Advertisement